 Barriers to Fairness in the Workplace

-Fairness refers to employees’ judgments of the appropriateness of outcomes, processes, and the treatment they receive at the workplace.
-Managers often intuitively recognize the importance of fairness and, in the abstract, are often motivated to act fairly.
-However, employees often experience unfair treatment.
-I am interested in the reasons for the gap between managers’ intentions and employees’ experience.
-I thus focus my efforts on understanding structural and perceptual barriers to fair treatment.
+Fairness refers to employees' judgments of the appropriateness of outcomes, processes, and the treatment they receive in the workplace.
+While managers often recognize the importance of fairness and are motivated to act fairly in the abstract, employees often experience unfair treatment.
+I am interested in understanding the reasons for the gap between managers' intentions and employees' experiences, as well as the structural and perceptual barriers to fair treatment.

 Selected Research